basecamp/kamal-site/docs/configuration/ssh-connection-management.md

 ---
-title: Using custom SSH connection management
+title: SSH connection management
 ---

-# Using custom SSH connection management
+# SSH connection management

 Creating SSH connections concurrently can be an issue when deploying to many servers.
 By default Kamal will limit concurrent connection starts to 30 at a time.